-In early March, we received some exciting news: Lee On, CEO of “Tread & Groove”—a company that makes shoes from recycled tires—was named to Forbes’ list of “30 Under 30.”
+In early March, we received some exciting news: Lee On, CEO of “Tread & Groove”—a company that makes shoes from recycled tires—was named to Forbes’ “30 Under 30” list.

-Tread & Groove is a brand that launched on Wadiz, and its first product is Chelsea boots (link).
-Since then, the brand has successfully funded campaigns for sandals and slippers, further solidifying its fan base.
+Tread & Groove is a brand that got its start Wadiz, and its first product is Chelsea boots (link).
+Since then, the brand has successfully funded campaigns for sandals and slippers, further expanding its fan base.
 It is also a brand that was beloved as a Wadiz Green Maker.

 We sat down for a conversation with Ion, the CEO of Tread & Groove.
-Hear the heartfelt story of a brand changing the world right now!
+Listen to the heartfelt story of a brand changing the world right now!

 * This article is a reconstruction of an interview conducted in 2021.